Essential Things to Know When Planning a Trip to New York City

 • Stand back from the tracks, for safety reasons and to allow departing passengers to get off first.

-• If you’re traveling late at night, choose a train car with other passengers near the front of the train.
+• If you’re traveling late at night, choose a train car with other passengers, and near the front of the train.

 • Use CityMapper or Apple Maps while walking around the city to find stations and plan your trip.
 You can also get a subway map at most drug stores and convenience stores.

-• You can use a contactless credit or debit card, a smartphone or wearable device with payments enabled (such as Apple Wallet) or an OMNY card to tap and go on the OMNY readers at the turnstiles.
+• You can use a contactless credit or debit card; a smartphone or wearable device with payments enabled (such as Apple Wallet); or an OMNY card to tap and go on the OMNY readers at the turnstiles.
 I use Apple Wallet on my phone for speed and ease, especially since I’m already holding it to map my trip.
-Make sure you have contactless payments set up for your device in advance and try it out in a store so you feel comfortable.
+Make sure you have contactless payments set up for your device in advance and try it out in a retail store first so you feel comfortable.
 Here’s how to set it up on Apple, Android and Google devices

-• While you’re planning a trip to New York City, see new.mta.info/guides/riding-the-subway for details on how to find the right train and go in the right direction; how to get help if you need it; what you can and can’t bring on the subway; and many other useful tips.
+• While you’re planning a trip to New York City, see the MTA’s subway guide for details on how to find the right train and go in the right direction; how to get help if you need it; what you can and can’t bring on the subway; and many other useful tips.

 Taking the subway around new york city